 Best Cooking Classes In Chiang Mai:

-Program Length: Most programs from 3 to 8 hours long, but some are week-long train courses on Thai Cooking.
+Program Length: Most programs are from 3 to 8 hours long, but some are week-long training courses on Thai Cooking.

 Fun Scale: 9 out of 10

 Overview of Thai Cooking Classes:

 Taking a half or full day Thai cooking course in Chiang Mai is one of the coolest things to do in Thailand.
 You’ll have a hands-on traditional activity that you’ll remember forever, plus you get to eat at the end!

 Each company will provide free round-trip transport from and to your hotel.
 Unless you are in a quick course 90 minutes or under you should plan on the tour bringing you to a local market to pick out the actual good you’ll cook with.
 You’ll literally see the food from the market to the table and all the food costs are included in your booking.

 Almost every course will let you bring a non-cooking observer or child for about 100-200 Baht per class, but it may require prior arrangement.